Shared with permission from the South Dakota Banker’s Association.

 The First National Bank in Sioux Falls (FNBSF) prides itself on doing things differently and being more than just a bank.
 Its mission statement “We Build Successful Relationships” and its FIRST Values serve as the foundation of the bank’s culture.
 As the oldest bank in Sioux Falls, FNBSF owes its longevity to a combination of service, stability, innovation and family involvement.
 CEO William “Bill” L. Baker is the fourth generation of his family to lead the bank.
 Baker is retiring at the end of 2019 and transitioning the CEO title to Chris Ekstrum, who was named bank president in 2016.

 “We’ve worked hard to instill leadership and a risk-management framework designed to make continuing this great family legacy possible,” Baker said.

-A 134-Year-Old Bank The First National Bank in Sioux Falls was chartered as Minnehaha National Bank in 1885 by prominent Sioux Falls pioneers, including Edwin A. Sherman, who was the bank’s first president.
+The First National Bank in Sioux Falls was chartered as Minnehaha National Bank in 1885 by prominent Sioux Falls pioneers, including Edwin A. Sherman, who was the bank’s first president.
 Baker’s great-grandfather, William Lafayette Baker, came to Sioux Falls to work for the bank in 1889 at the suggestion of Joseph Mead Bailey, a fraternity brother from Rochester University, N.Y.
 Bailey had succeeded Sherman and was one of the youngest national bank presidents when he died at the age of 27 in 1891.